Duda Balje

 Duda Balje (born 16 October 1977) is a Kosovar Bosniak politician.
 A member of the Vakat Coalition, she served as a member of the Kosovan Assembly from 2001 to 2017.
 She chaired the Commission on Human Rights, Gender Equality, Missing Persons and Petitions.
-She declared on her Facebook page that she will vote against a new Civil Code that would legalize same-sex marriage.
-She decided to vote against because it does not match her religious beliefs.
+Duda Balje has continuously stated that she is against same-sex marriages on the basis that these are her personal opinions and should be understood as such.

 Personal life

 Balje holds a Master of Science in business economics and a Ph.D. in human resources management.